 Eurythmy began as a new performing art of movement, but soon after its inception eurythmy found further application in the realms of education and therapy.
 More recently a further application has been developed in the social realm working with the dynamics of personal relationships and team building within organisations.
-Further information on eurythmy can be found here.

 The Eurythmy Association of Great Britain and Ireland was re-founded at a conference in Botton Village in July 2006 with a mandate to support eurythmy generally and the work of eurythmists in all spheres in which they are active.
 The Association acknowledges itself to be an integral part of the working of the Anthroposophical Societies in both Great Britain and Ireland.